Perhaps The Most Interesting And Safest Preferred Securities You've Never Heard Of

 This is the point where the Funding Corporation comes in.
 They issue FCS GSE debt securities into the public markets.
 As you might expect, these securities tend to trade fairly tightly to current U.S. Treasury rates.
 To this equity biased untrained fixed income eye, they look to trade around 50 bps higher than a similar UST 10 year security assuming all things being equal.
 You can look at the relationships over time by observing the Funding Corporation's Fund Cost Index here.
 The FCSIC adds its extra layer of protection on top of the FCS debt at this point.
 The buyers of the FCS debt appear to often be financial institutions themselves.
 Anyone that needs to own AAA rated securities for regulatory purposes, such as private banks, will find these attractive relative to just traditional US Treasury securities.

 So what's the result?
-If we filter back down to the borrower, then as you would imagine, the cost of the loan from an institution who's cost of capital is about 50 bps above the US Government, is going to be able to provide said loan for considerably less than a private competitor.
+If we filter back down to the borrower, then as you would imagine, the cost of the loan from an institution whose cost of capital is about 50 bps above the US Government, is going to be able to provide said loan for considerably less than a private competitor.
 Add in the fact that the FCS is not a for-profit organization, and the competitiveness of the rate is pretty much unmatchable.
 In fact, as you probably would suspect, most of the critics of the FCS comes from the private banks who would like to be doing that business instead of the FCS.

 FCS as a GSE: